francescodg4/libserial/journal.md

 5-12-2024

 Removed the intermediate class SerialImpl for windows.
-1. Remove src/serial.cc -> does not compile on linux??
+1. Remove src/serial.cc only from Windows, keep the compilation untouched for Linux
-2. Fix compilation errors
+2. Fix the newly generated compilation errors on Windows.

+Implemented read and variants